 Best Time To Visit Cartagena

-Located in the north of Colombia, right on the Caribbean Sea, is the colorful city of Cartagena.
-This location brings hot weather year round.
+The colorful city of Cartagena is located in the north of Colombia, right on the Caribbean Sea.
+The city is hot year round.

-Cartagena has a rainy season and dry season, with the dry season being between December and March.
+Cartagena has two main seasons, rainy and dry.
+The dry season is between December and March.
 We visited during this time of year and it was sunny and hot almost every day.

 Visiting Cartagena with kids during the rainy season shouldn’t deter you from a visit, though.
 The city gets about 40 inches of rainfall annually and much of that is concentrated during October and November.
 So, I would recommend just avoiding those two months.